 Use for 2x points on dining (which includes restaurants and fast food), concierge, and for those moments you want to feel flashy because the card is made out of metal.

-- Ink Bold
+- Ink Plus Business Card

 Use it for the 5x points on the first $50k spent annually at office supply stores, and on cell phone, landline, internet, and cable TV services.
 You also get 2x points on the first $50k spent at gas stations and hotels (when booked directly with the hotel, not thru a 3rd party).
+If you are an individual in business you can apply for this as a sole proprietor using your SSN (instead of a business tax ID number) and your personal name for the business name.